pm-dev/kotlin-gremlin-ogm/graphql-servlet-batched/README.md

-Extension to graphql-java-servlet that supports batched data-loading
+Extension to graphql-java-servlet that supports request-scoped batched data-loading